The Bulletin

 Now is the time to make sure that Sedgwick Managed Care Ohio is your MCO for workers’ compensation.

 The Ohio Committee for Severe Weather Awareness considers March 16 – March 22nd as Severe Weather Awareness Week.
 During this time, Governor Mike DeWine encourages Ohio Businesses to prepare themselves for spring and summer weather hazards, including thunder, lighting, tornadoes and floods.
-Although we are past that date, I thought I would take this opportunity to remind you of the importance of developing a severe weather preparation plan.

 Managed Care Organizations (MCOs) play an important role for both employers and their injured employees.
 Not only do MCOs have an oversight function in the medical treatment and return-to-work process, but they are also responsible for the initial reporting of claims to the Ohio Bureau of Workers’ Compensation.